Katelin Knapp

 Registered Clinical Counsellor

 Emotional wounds most often involve relationships with others, yet the impact of these wounds leave us with an immense sense of aloneness.
 The relationship between therapist and client is an emotionally healing and profoundly meaningful agent of change.
-Therefore, it is my greatest privilege to walk alongside my clients through their painful feelings in a connected and safe environment of support and growth.
 This is the foundation of my work.

 I attained my Master of Arts in Counselling Psychology at Trinity Western University.
 I have been working in the mental health field since 2013 in a variety of capacities including positions at Brookswood Counselling Services, Battered Women’s Support Services and Ishtar Women’s Resource Centre.